“Exercise? But my neck (or back) hurts!”

 LOW BACK PAIN

-Plainville back pain patients over the edge…with good reason!
+Plainville back pain sufferers mad…with good reason!
 Layden Chiropractic

 gets it!
 Compared with minimal or other interventions Pilates is a

 superb alternative to try to decrease back pain and improve disability.
 (7)

 Plainville POST-SURGICAL BACK PAIN

 exercise commencing one month after first time

 single-level lumbar microdiscectomy brought about a more marked